During the month of June, it was our pleasure to welcome a new communications assistant to the ICPC: Nina Perez.

 The activity was carried out by Maxime Bonneau, clinical coordinator and trainer for PACT de rue, Déborah Griot, project coordinator, and Myriam, street worker with PACT de rue, a community organization member of RÉSAL that acts directly with youth and people in difficulty.

-In addition, a clinical supervision activity following this second cycle thematic training took place on June 1st.
-This first clinical space allowed participants to recall the main components of the mediation process, the prerequisites for its implementation as well as the main communication techniques that were discussed during the training and to apply them in real-life situations.
-The second clinical supervision activity will be held on June 22.
+In addition, a clinical supervision activity following this second cycle thematic training took place on June 1st and June 22.
+These clinical spaces allowed participants to recall the main components of the mediation process, the prerequisites for its implementation as well as the main communication techniques that were discussed during the training and to apply them in real-life situations.

 Some of the highlights from the training included: